-- how various systems in your vehicle were operating: - whether or not the driver and passenger seatbelts were buckled; - how far (if at all) the driver was depressing the accelerator and/or the brake pedal; - how fast the vehicle was traveling; and - where the driver was positioning the steering wheel.
+- how various systems in your vehicle were operating; - whether or not the driver and passenger seatbelts were buckled; - how far (if at all) the driver was depressing the accelerator and/or the brake pedal; - how fast the vehicle was traveling; and - where the driver was positioning the steering wheel.

 To access this information, special equipment must be directly connected to the recording modules.
-Ford Motor Company and Ford of Canada do not access event data recorder information without obtaining consent, unless pursuant to court order or where required by law enforcement, other government authorities or other third parties acting with lawful authority.
+Ford Motor Company and Ford of Canada do not access event data recorder information without obtaining consent. unless pursuant to court order or where required by law enforcement. other government authorities or other third parties acting with lawful authority.
 Other parties may seek to access the information independently of Ford Motor Company and Ford of Canada.
+Please note that once 911 Assist (if equipped) is activated by you, 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or the activation of the fuel pump shut-off.
+Certain versions or updates to 911 Assist may also be capable of electronically or verbally disclosing to 911 operators the vehicle location, and/or other details about the vehicle or crash to assist 911 operators to provide the most appropriate emergency services.
+If you do not want to disclose this information, do not activate the feature.
+See your SYNC® supplement for more information.